How to Become a Forensic Psychologist

 Typically, aspiring forensic psychologists will choose a doctoral degree in clinical psychology with a forensic psychology concentration, or a legal psychology doctorate—it is less common to find a dedicated forensic psychology doctoral program.
 (In checking program accreditation, note that the APA accredits doctoral programs in clinical psychology, among other fields, but not in forensic psychology specifically.)

 In most doctoral-level programs, students learn about social psychology, human development, criminal justice and criminology, criminal psychology, and statistics.
 Coursework might include:

-Programs can take anywhere from four to eight years to finish.
+Programs generally take four to eight years to finish.

-After earning a Ph.D. or Psy.D. degree from an accredited doctoral program, forensic psychologists will need “the equivalent of two years of organized, sequential, supervised professional experience, one year of which is an APA- or [Canadian Psychological Association-] CPA-accredited predoctoral internship,” according to the APA.
+After earning a Ph.D. or Psy.D. degree from an accredited doctoral program, forensic psychologists will need “the equivalent of two years of organized, sequential, supervised professional experience, one year of which is an American Psychological Association (APA)- or Canadian Psychological Association (CPA)-accredited predoctoral internship,” according to the APA.

 According to the APA, graduates who expect to be employed “at a college or university, state or federal institution, research laboratory or a corporation may be exempt from having to be licensed in some states.”

 Visit the Association of State and Provincial Psychology Boards (ASPPB) for more information about state licensing requirements.

 Although not an absolute requirement for practice, professional certification can help boost your career.
 Board certification is a voluntary process that involves being evaluated by a recognized board—for forensic psychology, this is the American Board of Forensic Psychology (ABFP).
 Becoming certified shows that you have the necessary skills to work as a forensic psychologist.